On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Examples of primitively symplectic orbifolds of dimension 4

 We have examples of Fujiki, for instance for $H=\Z/4\Z$ and $S$ a K3 surface.

 Let $X$ be a manifold of $K3^{[2]}$-type endowed with a symplectic automorphism $\sigma$ of order 3.
 As explained in \cite[Section 7.3]{MongT}, there are two possibilities: $\sigma$ has 27 isolated fixed points or $\sigma$ has an abelian fixed surface.
 When $\Fix \sigma=\left\{27 \text{ points}\right\}$, we always have $\rk H^2(X,\Z)^\sigma=11$.
-We denote $M_3:=X/\sigma$ which is a primitively symplectic orbifold with second Betti number 11 and 27 isolated singular points.
+We denote $M_3:=X/\sigma$ which is a primitively symplectic orbifold with second Betti number 11 and 27 isolated cyclic quotient singularities of order 3.
 Moreover its Beauville--Bogomolov form has been computed in \cite[Theorem 1.3]{Lol2}.

 We have examples of Fujiki, for instance for $H=(\Z/2\Z)^2$ and $S$ a K3 surface.

 We consider a symplectic involution $\iota$ on $X$ a manifold of $K3^{[2]}$-type.
 As it is explained in \cite{Mong0}, $X/\iota$ has a surface of singularities and 28 isolated fixed points.
 If we resolve the surface of singularities we obtain a primitively symplectic orbifold that we denote $M'$ and which has $b_2=16$.
 Moreover, its Beauville--Bogomolov form has been computed in \cite[Theorem 2.5]{Lol5} and its fourth Betti number in \cite[Proposition 2.40]{Lol5}.
 It has been proved that $M'$ is symplectic irreducible in \cite[Proposition 3.8]{Lol}.